TNMDCollaborationWeek/GettingStarted/README.md

 # Getting Started

 Welcome to the Collaboration Week mini-hackathon.
 This `README` document contains instructions for how to get started.
+Remember to work **outside** your work environment with your personal GitHub account at all times during this challenge.

 ## Step 1: Create a personal GitHub account (everyone)
 To access the team GitHub repository, you will need to create a new GitHub account or use an existing public GitHub account.
 The account name can be `firstnamelastname` as long as you do not reference any internal work or work organisation information on your GitHub account.
 You are also welcome to use code names like `lazywombat` for your Github account.

 <details><summary>Account creation steps</summary>
 <p>